thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### Benefits

 Root your virtual machine without paying for VMOS Pro VIP.
 You don't need to download other rooted ROM.
-And you can unroot the VM.
+And you can un-root the VM easily.

 ### Why can I add files to `/` path in VMOS?